BEVDet: High-performance Multi-camera 3D Object Detection in Bird-Eye-View: Related Works

 3D object detection is another pivotal perception task in autonomous driving.
-In the last few years, KITTI \cite{KITTI} benchmark has fueled the development of monocular 3D object detection \cite{lu2021geometry,liu2021autoshape,zhang2021objects,zou2021devil,zhou2021monocular,reading2021categorical,wang2021progressive,wang2021depth,kumar2021groomed}.
-However, the limited data amount and views make it inappropriate for developing more complicated paradigms.
-Recently, large-scale benchmark nuScenes \cite{NS} is proposed with more data and multiple views, offering a new perspective toward the paradigm development in multi-camera 3D object detection.
-Based on this benchmark, some paradigms have been proposed with competitive performance.
+In the last few years, KITTI \cite{KITTI} benchmark has fueled the rapid development of monocular 3D object detection \cite{lu2021geometry,liu2021autoshape,zhang2021objects,zou2021devil,zhou2021monocular,reading2021categorical,wang2021progressive,wang2021depth,kumar2021groomed}.
+However, the limited data and the single view make it incapable of developing more complicated tasks.
+Recently, some large-scale benchmark \cite{NS, Waymo} have been released with more data and multiple views, offering new perspectives toward the paradigm development in multi-camera 3D object detection.
+Based on these benchmarks, some multi-camera 3D object detection paradigms have been developed with competitive performance.
 For example, inspired by the success of FCOS \cite{FCOS} in 2D detection, FCOS3D \cite{FCOS3D} treats the 3D object detection problem as a 2D object detection problem and conducts perception just in image view.
-Benefitting from the strong spatial correlation of the targets' attribute with the image appearance, it works well in predicting this but is relatively poor in perceiving the targets' translation, velocity, and depth.
-Following DETR \cite{DETR}, DETR3D \cite{DETR3D} proposes to detect 3D objects in an attention pattern, which achieves similar performance as FCOS3D but with a smaller computing budget and faster inference speed.
+Benefitting from the strong spatial correlation of the targets' attribute with the image appearance, it works well in predicting this but is relatively poor in perceiving the targets' translation, velocity, and orientation.
+Following DETR \cite{DETR}, DETR3D \cite{DETR3D} proposes to detect 3D objects in an attention pattern, which has similar accuracy as FCOS3D.
+Although DETR3D requires just half the computational budget, the complex calculation pipeline slows down its inference speed to the same level as FCOS3D.
 PGD \cite{PGD} further develops the FCOS3D paradigm by searching and resolving with the outstanding shortcoming (\emph{i.e.} the prediction of the targets' depth).
-This offers a remarkable improvement on the baseline but at the cost of more computing budget and larger inference latency.
-The prominent shortcomings of the existing paradigms encourage us to develop new ones for pushing the performance boundary in this area.
+This offers a remarkable accuracy improvement on the baseline but at the cost of more computational budget and additional inference latency.
+The existing paradigms have limited tradeoffs between accuracy and time-efficiency.
+This motivates us to seek and develop new ones for substantially pushing the performance boundary in this area.